 Man Enjoying Life

 One of the interesting people that I met during my ride.
 A Basuthu man plays a homemade instrument made out of a gas can, rebar and wire.
-(Download the orginal video clip1 and clip 2.)
+(Download the original video clip1 and clip 2.)
 Low resolution.
 AVI files.

 Downhill on a bike

 Attempting to break 80 KPH downhill on a fully-loaded touring bicycle.
 It’s hard to overcome the wind resistance, not to mention the fear of blowing your front tire.
-(Download the orginal video clip.)
+(Download the original video clip.)
 Low resolution.
 AVI file.
 24 MB.
 1:44 min.

 Scott riding a fully-loaded touring bike

 This short video is the only footage I have of me riding a fully-loaded touring bike on my world tour, though there were certainly a lot of tourists who would lean out of their car windows while filming me cycling down the Stuart Highway in Australia, as if I were a game animal on a safari.
 (I must have been the only thing they had seen for miles.)
-Unfortunately, not one stopped to offer to me a copy of the video or a cold drink.
-(Download the orginal video clip.)
+Unfortunately, no one stopped to offer to me a copy of the video or a cold drink.
+(Download the original video clip.)
 Low resolution.
 AVI file.4.5 MB.
 0:14 sec.

 Generic clip of Scott in his bicycling gear, fully-loaded touring bike, and Zululand, South Africa.

-A generic video with a couple nice pans of Scott and the bike.
+A generic video with a couple of nice pans of Scott and the bike.
 (Download the original clip.)
 Low resolution.
 AVI file.7 MB.
 0:24 sec.

 Generic clip of Scott pedaling along Lake Michigan